 Super Bowl 2020 movie and TV trailers: A Quiet Place 2, Mulan and more

-The Super Bowl isn’t just about American football, it also provides us with a look ahead to the latest cinema releases with new trailers and footage.
+The Super Bowl isn’t just about American football, it also provides us with a ton of commercials and a look ahead to the latest cinema releases with new trailers and footage.

 Advertisers and studios pay a ridiculous amount of money to get millions of eyeballs on their commercials as well as trailers as people tune in to see the half time show – JLo and Shakira will be belting out their best tunes for us this year.